show_page.php1 : nv09a.jpg

 HISTORY: This horse exhibited severe lethargy that rapidly progressed to recumbency.

-HISTOPATHOLOGIC DESCRIPTION: Cerebrum: Multifocally, Virchow-Robins space is moderately expanded by lymphocytes, plasma cells, and fewer neutrophils admixed with clear space (edema).
-This inflammatory infiltrate often extends into the surrounding neuroparenchyma and are admixed with abundant glial cells (gliosis).
+HISTOPATHOLOGIC DESCRIPTION: Brainstem: Multifocally, Virchow-Robins space is moderately expanded by lymphocytes, plasma cells, and fewer neutrophils admixed with pale eosinophilic fluid (edema).
+This inflammatory infiltrate often extends into the surrounding neuroparenchyma and is admixed with abundant glial cells (gliosis).
 The leptomeninges are expanded up to 3 times normal by a similar inflammatory infiltrate admixed with scant eosinophilic cellular and karyorrhectic debris, eosinophilic fibrillar material (fibrin), mild hemorrhage, and increased clear space (edema).
 Inflammatory cells often surround individual neurons (satellitosis) which are either degenerate with vacuolation of the perikaryon, swollen with an eccentric nucleus, peripheralized Nissl substance and central eosinophilic glassy cytoplasm (central chromatolysis), or are necrotic with shrunken, angular, eosinophilic cytoplasm and a pyknotic nucleus.
 Rarely, necrotic neurons are phagocytized by gitter cells (neuronophagia).
 Within the white matter, there is mild spongiosis and rare swollen axons within dilated myelin sheaths (spheroids).
 Multifocally endothelium is hypertrophied (reactive) and there is margination of neutrophils in postcapillary venules.

 ETIOLOGIC DIAGNOSIS: Alphaviral meningoencephalitis